TDGerve/MagmaPandas/README.rst

 How to cite MagmaPandas
 ------------------------------
 If have used MagmaPandas in your research, please reference  `this <https://doi.org/10.1093/petrology/egae006>`_ paper published in Journal of Petrology.
-To ensure reproducibility, please also mention the release version of MagmaPandas that you used.
+To ensure reproducibility, please also mention the release version of MagmaPandas and reference the specific models you used (see `documentation <https://magmapandas.readthedocs.io/en/latest/code_documentation.html#references>`_).